-While eye tracking is an expensive technology which is typically employed one time through specialist agencies, click data is a promising, cost-effective alternative to understand visitor behavior.
-You can observe patterns in click data similar to eye tracking data.
-The volume of data available of clicks will be however less than that of eye-tracking.
+While eye tracking is an expensive technology typically employed through specialist agencies, click data is a promising, cost-effective arelevantive to understand visitor behavior.
+You can observe patterns in click data similar to eye-tracking data.
+The volume of data available of clicks will be, however, less than that of eye tracking.

 Readable sentence length goes on decreasing as we go down the page.
 In addition to mental fatigue and short attention spans, it is physical fatigue as well.
 The optimum range for sentence length is about 45 to 75 characters.
 If the sentence is too wide, the user may not be able to focus from beginning to end.
 If it is too short, the user may read the same words twice (doubling).

 Scanning through text becomes easy with optimum sentence length and height.
 It also makes reading less strenuous for the human eye.

 Responsive web design takes care of adapting sentence length to different device screens.
 You need not worry about fixing sentence length with different screen sizes.

 Also, you must avoid smaller fonts as larger fonts are easier to read.
 Font size should ideally be between 14 px and 16 px.

 #6 Make your copy and concept stick to the reader

 Tap the power of copy to influence your visitors to convert.
 You can only do so if your visitor can comprehend your copy and you are able to make a lasting impression.
 An impression helps in recall and conclusion of the desired action.
 That’s the intended consequence of copy.